 29 November 2018

-Lost in Austen (starring Jemima Rooper)
+Lost in Austen mini-series (Jemima Rooper)

 However, a portal has appeared which enables Amanda to enter the world of the Bennets two hundred years earlier, leaving Lizzie to cope with the 21st century…

 On the whole, we thought it very well done.
 The Bennett sisters are well cast, as are their parents.
 Hugh Bonneville makes a delightfully acerbic (but kind-hearted) Mr Bennett, and Alex Kingston is wonderful as a rather younger, considerably slimmer and less fluffy Mrs Bennett than I am used to.
-(It took me until the end of the first episode to realise why she looked so familiar - Mrs Bennett is really nothing like Doctor Who’s ‘River Song’ where I first came across the actress!).
+It took me until the end of the first episode to realise why she looked so familiar.
+Mrs Bennett is really nothing like Doctor Who’s ‘River Song’ where I first came across the actress.

 We had no idea where the story was going to go, and thought the fourth episode particularly well done.
-There were some excellent scenes when we finally learn how Lizzie has got on in the 21st century, and some romantic tension as Amanda struggles to know what to do for the best.
+There are some excellent scenes when we finally learn how Lizzie has got on in the 21st century, and some romantic tension as Amanda struggles to know what to do for the best.

 On the whole we thought it very enjoyable.
 The rating of 12 seems about right to me.
 There are plenty of innuendoes, some which are decidedly not Austen, but nothing overt.
 However this would not make much sense to anyone who has not read (or at least seen the films of) Jane Austen’s books.